Migracode-Barcelona/curriculum2.0/org-cyf-how-this-works/content/sprints/self-educate/backlog/index.md

 backlog= 'Module-How-our-curriculum-works'
 +++

 This view lists the issues for this MigraCode sprint.
-You can think of the issues in this view as **actions** to guide you in your first interactions with the community.
+You can think of the issues in this view as **actions** that will guide you in your first interactions with the community.